-Project Brainstorm (usually offered as NS 192B) is an outreach class offered to Juniors and Seniors in which you have an opportunity to develop teaching lessons on Neuroscience that you present to local K-12 students.
+Project Brainstorm (usually offered as Neuroscience 192B) is an outreach class offered to Juniors and Seniors in which you have an opportunity to develop teaching lessons on Neuroscience that you present to local K-12 students.

 Psychology 115 cannot be substituted for Neuroscience M101A; however, Physiological Science 111A can be substituted.